SimonGenin/hadron-docs/src/core.md

 )
 ```

-The purpose of the main function is to initialize DI container and register package dependencies according to corespondent sections in config object (described in details in next chapters).
+The purpose of the main function is to initialize DI container and register package dependencies according to correspondent sections in config object (described in details in next chapters).

-Main function returns promise that resolves to created DI container instance.
-In the promise `.then` method, besides performing operations on the container instance, we can actually start our server, by calling Express `listen` method:
+Main function returns a promise that resolves to created DI container instance.
+In the promise `.then()` method, besides performing operations on the container instance, we can actually start our server, by calling Express `listen` method:

 ```javascript
 hadron(serverInstance, ...rest)